yaencontre/redux-test/README.md

 $ npm run build:dev
 ```

-To deploy this project in production, launch this command
+To build the proyect to deploy in production, launch this command

 ```
 $ npm run build:prod